deltachat/deltachat-pages/en/gdpr-website.md

 **This is the privacy policy for this website.
 The Delta Chat apps have a [separate privacy policy](gdpr).**

+You can get all necessary information about us and our project on our Delta Chat website.
+However, it is only fair that you know which personal data is processed when you use our service at all times.

+The following information also serves to provide you with information about this and how we protect your personal data from manipulation, loss, destruction or misuse.

+If you have any further questions about data protection, please contact us via e-mail: delta-privacy@merlinux.eu

 ## 1. Name and contact information of the data controller

 Responsible for the processing of your personal data is